cerebralideas/Cerebral-Coding-Guide/html-guide.md

 5. ## Conventions

-	A. ### Use unordered lists for more than just text lists.
+	1. ### Use unordered lists for more than just text lists.

 		If you have repeating, related content, whether they are multiple articles, images, videos, links … use unordered lists as elements.